The International Astronautical Federation

 “A space-faring world cooperating for the benefit of humanity”

-Founded in 1951 to foster dialogue between scientists around the world and support international cooperation in all space-related activities, the IAF to this day continues to connect space people.
+Founded in 1951 to foster dialogue between scientists around the world and support international cooperation in all space-related activities, the IAF continues to connect space people worldwide.

 The Federation is the world’s leading space advocacy body with over 270 members, including all key space agencies, companies, societies, associations and institutes across 64 countries.